DreamCloud Mattress: Review in brief

 Our testing panel thought the DreamCloud mattress had ample pressure relief, although our light-to-average sleepers had to gradually settle into it first.
 Once they adjusted, the DreamCloud provided the right balance of comfort and support.

 DreamCloud says its Original mattress is 'excellent' for side and back sleepers — and our testers' accounts corroborate this claim.
 Our side sleepers appreciated the support along the shoulders, hips and legs; our back sleeper noticed the contouring along his lower lumbar.
-Those in our group with with back and hip pain lauded the DreamCloud for alleviating the discomfort they usually endure in those areas.
+Those in our group with back and hip pain lauded the DreamCloud for alleviating the discomfort they usually endure in those areas.

 Our stomach sleeper of the group felt aligned on the DreamCloud, even without a pillow under his legs or head.
 He's accustomed to his hips sinking when resting in this position on most other beds — but that wasn't the case with the DreamCloud.